sebastianbergmann/uuid/.github/CONTRIBUTING.md

 ```

 Please understand that we will not accept a pull request when its changes violate this project's coding guidelines or break the test suite.

-## Low Maintenance Project

-This is a low maintenance project.
-The scope of features and support are purposefully kept narrow for my purposes to ensure long term maintenance is viable.
-I am not looking to grow this into a bigger project at all.

-Issues and PRs raised for bugs are perfectly fine assuming they do not significantly increase the scope of the project.
-Please do not open PRs for new features that expand the scope.